leafrogers/tic-tac-toe-api/README.md

 Calls to `/api/games/:gameId/turn` will change the state of the game board by taking the requested player’s turn in the game.
 Requests must include a `Content-Type` header with a value of `application/json`.
 If a successful response is returned, it will then be the other player’s turn unless you win, or there are no more spaces left on the board.

-:information_source: When a game ends, a new game is created automatically and its IDs are shared in any subsequent responses via a `nextId` property, with the same mechanism in place that omits player IDs unless you specify one with a `Player-ID` header in the request.
+:information_source: When a game ends, a new game is created automatically and its IDs are shared in any subsequent responses via a `nextId` property, with the same mechanism in place that omits player IDs unless you specify one with a `playerId` query parameter in the request.
 This approach of perpetually creating subsequent games makes it possible for two players to continue playing each other across multiple games, without having to share new URLs between each other.

 #### Example request